 The same goes for the changelog: when was this feature added?
 Since which version is this accessible?
 When was it refactored?
-The client asks what's new?
+Does the client ask what’s new?

 To know the answers to these questions you often have to dig through Git logs, not knowing exactly what you’re looking for.
 What a waste of time, right?